 These techniques for XAI can be easily dragged and dropped in KNIME Analytics Platform via the following features:

-Model Interpretability Verified Components offers a set of components which can either work with the above extension or be applied individually.
+- Model Interpretability Verified Components offers a set of components which can either work with the above extension or be applied individually.
 These components often accept any input model that’s trained in KNIME and captured with Integrated Deployment.
 The latter also offer built-in visualization to explore the XAI results.
-Read an overview at “How Banks Can Use Explainable AI in Credit Scoring.”
+Read an overview at “How Banks Can Use Explainable AI (XAI) For More Transparent Credit Scoring.”

 In the new space, we showcase how to use the various KNIME components and nodes designed for model interpretability.
 You can find examples in this XAI Space, divided into two primary groups based on the ML task:

 - Classification - supervised ML algorithms with a categorical (string) target value

 - Regression - supervised ML algorithms with a numerical or continuous target value